 Our therapists can help your child with the following problems: shyness, anger, temper tantrums, anxiety, depression, low self-esteem and confidence, grief, self-harm, communication problems, family break-ups, social exclusion, bedwetting, sleeping difficulties, and food issues and eating disorders.

 Therapy can develop a child’s confidence and communication skills.
 Our therapists can help them understand and cope with difficult feelings so they can form better relationships with others and feel more content in themselves.
-Children can sometimes benefit from receiving systemic family therapy, which is counselling for the whole family.

 Therapy for teenagers